datanav/docs/technical/youtrack-youtrack.rst

      - YouTrack Data Type

-YouTrack Roles to YouTrack Projectroles
+YouTrack Roles to Youtrack Projectroles
 ---------------------------------------
-Before any synchronization can take place, a link between a YouTrack Roles and a YouTrack Projectroles must be established.
+Before any synchronization can take place, a link between a YouTrack Roles and a Youtrack Projectroles must be established.

-A new YouTrack Projectroles will be created from a YouTrack Roles if it is connected to a YouTrack Issues, Projects, Workitems, Hubprojects, or Projectroles that is synchronized into YouTrack.
+A new Youtrack Projectroles will be created from a YouTrack Roles if it is connected to a YouTrack Issues, Projects, Workitems, Hubprojects, or Projectroles that is synchronized into Youtrack.

-Once a link between a YouTrack Roles and a YouTrack Projectroles is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a YouTrack Roles and a Youtrack Projectroles is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a YouTrack Roles and a YouTrack Projectroles:
+The following properties are synchronized between a YouTrack Roles and a Youtrack Projectroles:

 .. list-table::
    :header-rows: 1

    * - YouTrack Roles Property
-     - YouTrack Projectroles Property
+     - Youtrack Projectroles Property
-     - YouTrack Data Type
+     - Youtrack Data Type

-YouTrack Users to YouTrack Projectroles
+YouTrack Users to Youtrack Projectroles
 ---------------------------------------
-Before any synchronization can take place, a link between a YouTrack Users and a YouTrack Projectroles must be established.
+Before any synchronization can take place, a link between a YouTrack Users and a Youtrack Projectroles must be established.

-A new YouTrack Projectroles will be created from a YouTrack Users if it is connected to a YouTrack Issues, Projects, Workitems, Hubprojects, or Projectroles that is synchronized into YouTrack.
+A new Youtrack Projectroles will be created from a YouTrack Users if it is connected to a YouTrack Issues, Projects, Workitems, Hubprojects, or Projectroles that is synchronized into Youtrack.

-Once a link between a YouTrack Users and a YouTrack Projectroles is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a YouTrack Users and a Youtrack Projectroles is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a YouTrack Users and a YouTrack Projectroles:
+The following properties are synchronized between a YouTrack Users and a Youtrack Projectroles:

 .. list-table::
    :header-rows: 1

    * - YouTrack Users Property
-     - YouTrack Projectroles Property
+     - Youtrack Projectroles Property
-     - YouTrack Data Type
+     - Youtrack Data Type

-YouTrack Usersyoutrack to YouTrack Projectroles
+YouTrack Usersyoutrack to Youtrack Projectroles
 -----------------------------------------------
-Before any synchronization can take place, a link between a YouTrack Usersyoutrack and a YouTrack Projectroles must be established.
+Before any synchronization can take place, a link between a YouTrack Usersyoutrack and a Youtrack Projectroles must be established.

-A new YouTrack Projectroles will be created from a YouTrack Usersyoutrack if it is connected to a YouTrack Issues, Projects, Workitems, Hubprojects, or Projectroles that is synchronized into YouTrack.
+A new Youtrack Projectroles will be created from a YouTrack Usersyoutrack if it is connected to a YouTrack Issues, Projects, Workitems, Hubprojects, or Projectroles that is synchronized into Youtrack.

-Once a link between a YouTrack Usersyoutrack and a YouTrack Projectroles is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a YouTrack Usersyoutrack and a Youtrack Projectroles is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a YouTrack Usersyoutrack and a YouTrack Projectroles:
+The following properties are synchronized between a YouTrack Usersyoutrack and a Youtrack Projectroles:

 .. list-table::
    :header-rows: 1

    * - YouTrack Usersyoutrack Property
-     - YouTrack Projectroles Property
+     - Youtrack Projectroles Property
-     - YouTrack Data Type
+     - Youtrack Data Type

 YouTrack Usersyoutrack to YouTrack Users